AdvaitKoparkar/JSteg/README.md

 `unhide.py` can be used to unhide the text.

-PS: I did this as a birthday card for my friend :)
+PS: Happy birthday Nidhi :)